creative-connections/Bodylight.js-FMU-Compiler/README.md

 # Bodylight.js FMU Compiler

+**FMI** stands for [Functional Mockup Interface standard](https://fmi-standard.org/) for interchanging dynamic models. **FMU** stands for Functional Mockup Unit - standard encapsulated interoperable model.
+This repository contains scripts and configuration facilitating compilation of FMU file to Javascript with embedded WebAssembly.
+Such javascript conforms FMI standard and can be directly accessed by the FMI API.
+However, we recommend to use Bodylight.js-Components to create rich interactive web simulator and control FMI using higher level API.

-This repository contains scripts and configuration facilitating compilation of FMU files with embedded source code to Javascript.
-It contains basic HTML and Python script as CGI script to support compilation on Linux platform with (EMSDK, GlibC,...).
+This repository also contains basic HTML and Python script as CGI script to support compilation on Linux platform with (EMSDK, GlibC,...).
-It contains Docker container to run this compiler in any platform.
+A basic docker container is included to run this compiler on any platform.

-See [Bodylight-Virtualmachine](https://github.com/creative-connections/Bodylight-VirtualMachine) for a sample configuration on Scientific Linux 7.x.
+See [Bodylight-Virtualmachine](https://github.com/creative-connections/Bodylight-VirtualMachine) for a sample configuration in Scientific Linux 7.x.

 Currently supports FMUs exported from Dymola (with sources) and OpenModelica.